jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     $ update-alternatives --all --skip-auto

 ##
-## How to add an alternative path to the list of choices that a master alternative can be linked to?
+## How to add an alternative path to the list of choices that a master alternative can point to?

     $ sudo update-alternatives --install <link>  <name>  <path>  <priority>